 Soak a cup of almonds overnight and peel off the skin the next day.
 Blend together one cup of soaked almonds with 2 cups of water.
 Strain off the almond milk through a muslin or sieve.
 You can drink as it is or add some warming spices such as cinnamon, ginger and cardamom.
 Another idea is to blend almond milk with some soaked dates.
 You can use the leftover strained almond pulp to make delicious energy balls (see below).

-Breakfast Pancakes (great for children):
+Gluten free Pancakes (great for children): Makes 6-8 pancakes

 A breakfast porridge that will keep you going till lunchtime- from Ayuseva clinic